thymeleaf/thymeleaf-docs/docs/tutorials/3.1/usingthymeleaf.md

 > fragments in pages that are perfectly displayable by a browser, with a
 > complete and even *valid* markup structure, while still retaining the ability
 > to make Thymeleaf include them into other templates.

+> Note that fragment expressions are subject to stricter expression evaluation restrictions
+> for security reasons.
+See [Appendix D: Expression Restrictions](#appendix-d-expression-restrictions).

 ### Referencing fragments without `th:fragment`